ClimateCompatibleGrowth/guidelines/_posts/2023-11-01-data-confidentiality.md

 ---
 layout: post
-title:  " Data Confidentiality in Open Science"
+title: Data Confidentiality in Open Science
-date:   2023-11-06
+date: 2023-11-01
 author: Konstantinos Rigas
 category: practice
 tags: reusability
 ---

-#INTRODUCTION
+# INTRODUCTION

 Open science represents a groundbreaking approach to research, emphasizing transparency, collaboration, and the sharing of knowledge, data, and methodologies within the scientific community.
 [1] A central pillar of open science is the availability of research data.
 Nonetheless, ensuring data confidentiality within the framework of